 In other words, the business transformation process also has specific triggers (cf. Ikker, IHK), although the process goes far beyond a simple reaction to these particular triggers.

 It’s frequently the case that the need or change towards business transformations are justified by digitalisation reasons.
 However, the “Kickstarter” of such an undertaking includes at least the following factors:

-Employees and customers have different values, expectations, structures and habits.
+Employees and customers have different values, expectations, structures, and habits.

-Mergers, acquisitions & cooperations
+Mergers, acquisitions & cooperation